webSPELL/webSPELL/README.md

-	4. Do the WebSpell install
+	4. Do the webSPELL install

 	    * Open your webbrowser
-	    * Enter the path to the webspell install folder http://[hostnameofyouwebspace]/install (substitute [hostnameofyouwebspace] with the correct domain name (and maybe additional path name if you uploaded webSPELL to some sub-folder) where you have uploaded webSPELL.
+	    * Enter the path to the webSPELL install folder http://[hostnameofyouwebspace]/install (substitute [hostnameofyouwebspace] with the correct domain name (and maybe additional path name if you uploaded webSPELL to some sub-folder) where you have uploaded webSPELL.
 	    * Follow the installation steps and enter the correct data